-Of course, we’re starting our list with the jewel in the crown of Hobart’s arts culture.
+Of course, we’re starting our list with the jewel in the crown of Hobart’s arts and culture scene.
 Visiting the Museum of Old and New Art (MONA) is a tourist must-do, but take it from a local: the place is genuinely that good.
-Deliberately designed to be disorienting, the dark and cavernous subterranean space is filled with the infamously subversive (the poo machine, the wall of vulvas) and other hidden treasures you can stumble upon yourself.
+Deliberately designed to be disorienting, the dark and cavernous subterranean space is filled with the infamously subversive (past controversies include the poo machine and the wall of vulvas), plus other hidden treasures you can stumble upon yourself.

 Time Out tip: Go all in and catch the MONA ROMA ferry from downtown Hobart up the Derwent and approach the museum via boat.
 It’s well worth the extra splurge for the views of not only the imposing MONA structure, but the city itself.